kaiAsmOne/ELKAnalytics/README.md

  ```

 Docker will download elasticsearch and start up an instance of Elasticsearch in a container named elasticsearch running on network elastic
-Give it some time to boot up.
+Give it some time to boot or check the running state using curl
  ```

-### Verify Cluster Health to make sure it is running before proceeding or just give it some time to boot
+### Verify Cluster Health
 curl -u elastic:<YOUR_PW> "localhost:9200/_cluster/health"
  ```